 Note that sometimes people talk about KLIA1.
 This is exactly the same as saying KLIA.

-You can see how they are located in relation to each other in the map below.
+You can see how they are located in relation to each other in the KLIA map below.

-You need to take transportation if you plan to transit through each of them or want to stay overnight at a different terminal (which we have done –there is a much nicer hotel at KLIA than KLIA2 which you can see here).
+You need to take transport from KLIA2 to KLIA or vice versa if you plan to transit through each of them or want to stay overnight at a different terminal (which we have done –there is a much nicer hotel at KLIA than KLIA2 which you can see here).

-Just give yourself plenty of time if you flying out on the same day from another terminal especially if you will need to go through immigration and collect your bags.
+Just give yourself plenty of time if you flying out on the same day from another terminal especially as you will need to go through immigration and collect your bags.

 There is currently no way to transfer between the two terminals airside.
 You will need to pass through immigration and customs if you are on international flights and collect baggage.